MEnthoven/chaocast/README.md

-# Chaocast
+# About this app
-Chaocast is a weather unceratinty visualization app.
+This application offers an  approach to visualizing weather forecast uncertainty.
+Instead of a single, definitive forecast, it presents the spectrum of possible weather outcomes, empowering users to make more informed decisions.

 ## Overview
-Chaocast leverages Python, XArray and Dash to provide interactive visualizations of weather forecast uncertainty using ensemble data from the KNMI HARMONIE Cy43 model.
-The goal is to help users explore and understand the range of possible weather outcomes at specific locations, supporting better decision-making in the face of meteorological uncertainty.
+The app's interactive visualizations of meteorological uncertainty are achieved by analyzing the full 36-member ensemble data from the KNMI HARMONIE Cy43 model.
+To accomplish this, the app utilizes (among other tools):
+- Xarray, netCDF4, and pygrib: These are for efficiently reading and handling complex, multi-dimensional weather data.
+- Dash and Dash-Leaflet: These build the interactive web isualizations of meteorological uncertainty.

+Currently, the app focuses on visualizing uncertainty for temperature and precipitation, but its flexible architecture allows for easy extension to include other relevant meteorological variables.
+The core objective is to help you explore and comprehend the diverse range of potential weather scenarios for specific locations.

 Visit the [KNMI](https://www.knmidata.nl/open-data/harmonie#:~:text=KNMI%20gebruikt%20en%20mede-ontwikkelt,hoge%20resolutie%20op%20korte%20afstanden.) site for more information on ensemble forecasts.